akashc777/akashc777.github.io/_posts/2020-06-27-Coffee-Supply-Chain-Project.md

 I have used the same tech as mentioned in [my previous blockchain blog]{:target="_blank"}

 We store the data of an item.
-So, what is an iterm here 🤔 ?
+So, what is an item here 🤔 ?

 {% highlight solidity %}
 enum State